 Overall, our approach to promoting sustainable raw material supply chains includes the following:

 Public awareness of the potential and actual risks regarding raw material extraction has increased, due to investor interest, campaigns by nongovernmental organizations (NGOs), media coverage and greater access to information.
 In addition, there have been growing calls for transparency in raw material supply chains, in order to inform investors’ evaluations of risk and to help governments and NGOs monitor and address key issues.

 Communication is a key aspect of due diligence for responsible sourcing, and we are continuing to fine-tune all aspects of our communication in this area.
 Historically, we have voluntarily shared some information with stakeholders through direct communications and through this Sustainability Report.
 We increasingly face mandates for public disclosure statements, such as those required by the California Transparency in Supply Chains Act of 2010 and the Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 1502 (Conflict Minerals).
 This Sustainability Report will continue to be our primary means of communication with the general public and other stakeholders on supply chain sustainability.
 We also communicate our positions and requirements directly to our suppliers through our contract terms, written communications on our expectations, and regular supplier meetings.
 We reinforce our positions and expectations in communications between suppliers and Ford Purchasing and Quality personnel.
-We also hold training sessions on these issues at AIAG industry forums.
+We also hold training sessions on these issues at AIAG or CSR industry forums.

 Certain raw material issues are of particular concern to Ford, and in this section we address three areas in more detail: